Space Mountain (Disneyland): Renovations

 The completely rebuilt track is exactly the same layout as originally designed by Walt Disney Imagineer Bill Watkins in 1976.
 The only original track from the 1977 ride extends from the back end of the station, to the top of third lift, and the storage and spur tracks, as evidenced by the weld marks on these two track sections where the original and new tracks were joined together.
 The foundation was laid 30 feet deeper, and floor of the mountain was lowered about ten feet to make evacuation procedures easier, making the ride much safer than before.
 The rockets no longer glow in the dark.
-Before the major overhaul, Space Mountain's track was manufactured by Arrow Dynamics.
+Before the major overhaul, Space Mountain's track was manufactured in-house.
 The new track was manufactured by Dynamic Structures.

 In 2015, the ride was given a Star Wars overlay titled Hyperspace Mountain, which has come and gone over the years.
 Among the changes are that the ride vehicles are now referred to as "reconnaissance vessels", the setting being the planet Jakku from Star Wars: The Force Awakens, and the pre-flight safety video featuring a briefing from Admiral Ackbar.

 In December 2017, Space Mountain would receive a new single rider entrance.

 In 2018, the regular queue line was extended into the upper level of the former Starcade, featuring a large futuristic space telescope on display amongst the Starcade's original 1977 murals.

 On October 27, 2023, the attraction reopened after a nearly two month long refurbishment period with new interior visual effects and projection mapping on the exterior.
 From July 25 to September 21, 2025, the attraction's show building displayed a short projection show themed to the Fantastic Four, in conjunction with the release of the Marvel Cinematic Universe film The Fantastic Four: First Steps.